 The Fox’s Lair – which challenges first-year students to devise and pitch a business idea to a team of real-life entrepreneurs – is celebrating its 10th anniversary this week.

-And DMU graduate Christopha Gordon, who went through the grueling experience himself while studying Business Management and Enterprise, said it helped him develop skills he has found crucial in his new career.
+And DMU graduate Christopha Gordon, who went through the gruelling experience himself while studying Business Management and Enterprise, said it helped him develop skills he has found crucial in his new career.

 He landed a job at IBM while still at DMU after completing a placement year with the company.
 During his time at DMU, Chris also relaunched the university's student entrepreneurship society, WIRE DMU.